Troubleshooting the Mercedes-Benz

 that vacuum comes from the manifold (or vacuum pump in the 190D) to both

-switchover valve inputs through a rubber Y. There should always be vacuum at this Y, as long as the engine is running.
-So let's
+switchover valve inputs through a rubber Y. There should always be vacuum at

-test to see if it's still the case.
-Separate the pipe from the Y, and plug the
+the case.
+Separate the pipe from the Y, and plug the pipe into your vacuum

-pipe into your vacuum pump.
+pump.
 Start the engine.
 Vacuum ok?
-If not, look for a
+If not, look for a vacuum leak between the Y

-vacuum leak between the Y and the manifold.
-When done, put it all back
+and the manifold.
+When done, put it all back together.

-together.
 Switch off the engine.
+A

-A good place to start is at the rubber hose
+good place to start is at the rubber hose that joins two pieces of pipe between

-that joins two pieces of pipe between the manifold / vacuum pump and the Y at
+the manifold / vacuum pump and the Y at the switchover valve.

 Now we can test the pipes and associated